-We believe that generally SA2 should focus on defining abstract QoS concepts w/o implying any specific on video.
-SA4 would then, as started in this LS, identify if the concepts are applicable to SA4 defined or third-party XR services.
-We also encourage to review the findings in TR 26.926 which we attempt to complete by SA#96e.
-SA4 will keep SA2 informed if any issue identified in the future SA4 study.
+We believe that generally SA2 should focus on defining abstract QoS concepts w/o implying any specifics on video.
+SA4 would then, as stated in this LS, identify if the concepts are applicable to SA4 defined or third-party XR services.
+We also encourage SA2 to review the findings in TR 26.926 which we attempt to complete by SA#96.
+SA4 will keep SA2 informed if any issues would be identified in the future SA4 study.
 Findings will be documented in TR 26.926.

 2. Actions: